 In order to avoid unnecessary bloodshed, both army commanders then agreed to settle the conflict by having three Romans, the brothers Horatius, fight against three Albans, the brothers Curiatius.
 Whoever won this battle would win the war.
 Even though his two brothers were killed, the Roman Publius Horatius managed to strike down all of three of his opponents, winning the war for Rome.
 The two slain Horatii and the three dead Curiatii were buried with honours.
 Livius write that:

 “The tombs stand on the spots where each fell; those of the Romans close together, in the direction of Alba; the three Alban tombs, at intervals, in the direction of Rome.”

 Unfortunately, this does not match with the situation along the Via Appia.
 There are indeed two tombs in the direction of Alba Longa, but just one in the direction of Rome.
 One can speculate whether two tombs simply disappeared or whether the Curiatii were buried together in a single tomb, but such speculation seems rather pointless.
 The story of the Horatii and Curiatii and the almost bloodless conclusion of the war is surely fiction.
 In reality there must have been a violent confrontation between the two armies, in which the Romans were victorious.
 They subsequently destroyed Alba Longa – traditionally considered their metropolis – and moved its population to Rome by force.
 The heroic battle between the Horatii and Curiatii was later immortalised by Giuseppe Cesari, the Cavalier d’Arpino (1568-1640).
-He painted a large fresco of the battle in the Salon of the Palazzo dei Conservatori on the Capitol.
+He painted a large fresco of the battle in the Salon of the Palazzo dei Conservatori on the Capitoline.